mohdabdullah0312/Mini_Utils/README.md

   Clears the console/terminal screen using a system-specific command.

 - **`myc.py`**
-  A personal test script used to execute and debug small logic functions or experiments.
+  A personal custom made python script to connect python with mysql user easily by just providing key details.

 - **`starting_func_call/start.py`**
-  Demonstrates function calling and possibly dynamic imports or CLI interaction.
+  Just a personal tool I used to run on each startup to update in a single go.

 - **`toss/toss.py`**
   Simulates a coin toss using Python's `random` module for basic probability testing.